agadev/character_viewer/README.md

 # character_viewer

-A app to view various Characters made with Flutter.
+A app to view various characters of Simpsons/Wire made with Flutter.

 ## App Description
 The app supports both iOS and Android platforms.
-It fetches and displays data from a RESTful Web API.
+It fetches and  then displays data from a RESTful Web API.
 The app is comprised of two screens, a list and a detail.

 ## App Features
 1. App supports both portrait and landscape orientations on both phones and tablets.
-2. On phones, the list and detail are separate screens, on tablets :the list and detail appears on the same screen.
+2. On phones, the characters list and detail are separate screens, on tablets :the characters list and detail appears on the same screen.

 3. On all devices, the list is displayed as a text only, vertically scrollable list of character names.